 That’s all well and good for this scarab.
-For us humans this beetle can provide lots of entertainment and many great photos opportunities.
-They can also scare the living shit out of you.
+For us humans, this beetle can provide lots of entertainment and many great photos opportunities.
+They can also scare the living crap out of you.

 In Kruger National Park I have spent long periods of time watching these creatures through open car windows.
 Most piles of fresh elephant poo in the roads are infested with dung beetles each fighting for prime poo position.
-I have seen one steal another’s rolled poo ball - too lazy to roll his own I guess.
-I’ve watched other beetles work feverishly in and around the poo with no visible result - amateurs I guess - just running around trying to figure it out.
+I have seen one beetle steal another beetles' rolled poo ball, too lazy to roll his own, I guess.
+I’ve watched other beetles work feverishly in and around the poo with no visible result, amateurs I guess, just running around trying to figure it out.

 One day around Shingwedzi Camp, I came across a fresh pile of elephant dung; the beetles having just landed on it.
 None of them nor I anticipated what was about to happen.
 A monitor lizard approached the scene.
 He came scampering up and started feasting on the bugs; one at a time until there were none left.
 It was certainly a great photo opportunity for me, but not a good day for those beetles.

 At times though the admiration for these bugs have turned to sheer fright.

 One particular day, I was in my car sitting roadside watching three male lion with my car window open, camera at hand clicking away, the lions only an arm’s length away.
 I clicked the camera when one lion yawned.
 At about that same moment a dung beetle flew into my car through the open window and started buzzing a sound so loud I thought an entire swarm of cicadas was in my car.
 The beetle bounced from window to window, in my lap and out of my lap; occasionally bombing my head.